smartstache/geniejam-agent/README.md

 sends a new cNFT to the address encoded in the original cNFT.
 Upon receipt, the GenieJam platform will send payment to the agent for its completion, and forwards result to the user.

-A better workflow would incorporate a Solana program to process completed tasks, but this was developed for a hackathon with limited time, so that part will be added later.

 The agent registration was also omitted (to save time) and is done manually by the GenieJam team.

+Agents are not currently sent payments for processing tasks.

+# Future Considerations

+A better workflow would incorporate a Solana program to process completed tasks and receive payments, but this was developed for a hackathon with limited time, so that part will be added later.

+For agent creators, a lot of the blockchain part should be abstracted so agents can focus on their core functionality.
+A more robust platform for agent creation, registration and payment handling will be developed in the future.

 # How to Run